BusraYorulmaz/flutter-ecommerce-project/README.md

 # flutter-eticaret-project
 - It is an e-commerce mobile application project that I continue to develop.
 - Multi-language feature has been added to the application.
 It includes English and Turkish languages.
+- Firebase database is used in the application.
 <br/><br/>